Richard Roach Jewell Award for Enduring Architecture: Naming of award

 The inaugural award presented in 2015 was known as the Enduring Architecture Award in line with other states.
 In 2016 it became a 'named award' in recognition of 19th century colonial architect Richard Roach Jewell.

 National Award winners

 Recipients of the state–based award are eligible for consideration for the National Award for Enduring Architecture presented later in the same year, as part of the Australian National Architecture Awards.

-Only one project located in Western Australia has won the national award.
+Two projects located in Western Australia have won the national award, both by Howlett and Bailey Architects.
 In 2015 the restored Council House won both the state and national award, 52 years after the building was completed in 1963.
+In the following year, Perth Concert Hall was awarded the 2016 national award.

 Multiple Award winners

 Two Perth based firms, Howlett and Bailey Architects and Cameron Chisholm Nicol have both won the award on two occasions.